About

 Career story

-My career began at Bahçeşehir University in 2002 as a research assistant.
-Over the next two decades, I moved through Assistant Professor, Vice Dean of the Faculty of Administrative and Economic Sciences, Program Coordinator of the Financial Economics Graduate Program, and Associate Professor — earning the formal Associate Professorship in Economics along the way.
+My career began at Bahçeşehir University in 2002, as a research assistant.
+Over the next two decades I moved through Assistant Professor, Vice Dean of the Faculty of Administrative and Economic Sciences, Program Coordinator of the Financial Economics Graduate Program, and Associate Professor — earning the formal Doçentlik (Associate Professorship in Economics) along the way.

-Through that period, my academic work centered on industrial economics, competition policy, platform economics, and digital regulation.
-In 2015, I began working as Economic Consultant at a leading international law firm — providing expert economic analysis in competition law and regulatory matters across electricity, banking, telecoms, retail, cement, petroleum, and digital platforms.
+The research centered on industrial economics, competition policy, platform economics, and digital regulation.
+In 2015, I began working as Economic Consultant at Dentons, providing expert economic analysis in competition and regulatory matters across electricity, banking, telecoms, retail, cement, petroleum, and digital platforms.
 In 2018, I became Associate Editor-in-Chief of Competition and Regulation in Network Industries (SAGE Publishing).
 In 2024, I co-edited The Economics and Regulation of Digitalisation: The Case of Türkiye (Routledge).

 Then came AI.
-Not as a topic to write about, but as a tool that genuinely changes how the work is done.
-I rebuilt my own research and consulting workflows around frontier AI tools — first to save time, then to ask questions that hadn’t been askable before.
+I started with the obvious uses — summarizing, drafting, saving time — and kept going until the tools were doing real analytical work.
 That rebuild is what the AI Strategy and AI-Native Research pillars on this site describe.
-I now design AI workflows for competition and regulation teams at leading international law firms, train practitioners on a leading European legal AI platform, build MCP-based research infrastructure for legal and academic discovery, and teach a graduate course on Generative AI for Economic Analysis — alongside the older courses I’ve been teaching for years.
+These days I design AI workflows for competition and regulation teams, train practitioners on a leading European legal AI platform, build MCP-based research infrastructure, and teach a graduate course on Generative AI for Economic Analysis — alongside the courses I’ve been teaching for years.

 Education: PhD in Economics, Marmara University (2008).
 MA in Public Finance, Galatasaray University (2004).
 BA in Economics, Galatasaray University (2001).